 Furthermore, the proposals allow the Schemes to target future annual increases for pensions and a pension increase protocol will be agreed with the Trustees of each scheme.
-This will be operated on objective criteria.

-16.Why is pension reform needed?
+14.Why is pension reform needed?

-The current size of the liabilities of the ClÉ Pension schemes is c. \in 2.7 billion, which is much larger than the economic size of the group.
-If no changes are made, the liabilities are forecast to grow to \in 4 billion in the next 10 years.
+The current size of the liabilities of the ClÉ Pension schemes is c. $\in$ 2.7 billion, which is much larger than the economic size of the group.
+If no changes are made, the liabilities are forecast to grow to $\in$ 4 billion in the next 10 years.
 This is clearly an unsustainable position.

-The proposed changes will manage the liabilities into the future and protect the benefits for existing members.
+The proposed changes will manage the liabilities into the future and protect the benefits for existing members and provide a pathway to Pensioner increases.
 The cost of providing pensions has increased significantly in recent years as a result of prevailing low interest environment, increasing life expectancy, increasing salaries and the high level of recruitment currently taking place.